 4.2.1 Routine Maintenance – Juvenile Fish Facilities.

 4.2.1.2.
 Turbines and Spillways.
 Maintenance and routine repair of project turbines and spillways is a regular and recurring process that requires units to be shut down for extended periods (see Appendix F, Dewatering Plans).
-Maintenance schedules are reviewed by Project and District biologists and coordinated within NWP, NWD, BPA, and among fish agencies and tribes through FPOM.
+Maintenance schedules are reviewed by Project and District biologists and coordinated within NWP, NWD, and BPA.
+If the maintenance requires operating outside of FPP criteria, the work will be coordinated with regional salmon managers via FPOM (see coordination process in FPP Chapter 1 – Overview, section 2.3).
 Certain turbine and spillway discharges at the projects are secondarily used to attract adult fish to the fishway entrance areas, thus maintenance schedules for these turbines and spillways will reflect equal weight given to fish, power and water management, and will be coordinated with the appropriate resource agencies.
 No other fish-related restrictions regarding maintenance will be placed on any units at this project, except to coordinate research activities.
 Some types of turbine maintenance will require testing the turbine operation throughout its full range before returning it to normal service.
 Units which should receive low priority for scheduling maintenance during the fish passage season are: F1, F2, 1, 2, 3, 4, 8, and 18 (during ITS operation).
 The trash racks are raked if necessary as determined by ROV inspection just prior to the juvenile fish passage season (April 1), between June 1 and June 15, and whenever trash accumulations are suspected because of increased head across the trash racks.